Regent University School of Divinity Financial Aid and Scholarship Eligibility

-The School of Divinity has established five general criteria regarding the Divinity Financial Awards.
+The School of Divinity has established five general criteria regarding eligibility for seminary college scholarships and Divinity Financial Awards.

 Academic Quality.
 Applicants must demonstrate a record of good academic standing and professional performance.
 Undergraduate and graduate grade point averages are considered in determining awards.
 Students on academic probation and provisionally accepted students are not eligible to receive Divinity Financial Awards.

 Reasonable Need.
 To determine need, the financial aid committee considers cost of attending (tuition and living expenses) and the student's ability to contribute to his or her own education.